 In Salesforce DevOps, teams work in a live operational environment with highly dynamic microservices running across a highly distributed system of tightly connected services, applications, data, and computers.
 In such highly dynamic environs, it’s imperative to integrate the backup processes into the DevOps CI/CD pipeline.

 Broadly there are two types of backups in Salesforce:

-- Data: It means values stored in the object-store.
+- Data: The values stored in the object-store.

-- Metadata: It means additional configuration data specific to your project or organization including custom layouts, fields, rules, APEX triggers, reports, and others.
+- Metadata: The additional configuration data specific to the project or organization including custom layouts, fields, rules, APEX triggers, reports, and others.